Restoring Finn Rock Reach

 Finn Rock Reach Restoration Timeline

 The Finn Rock Project will take place on land owned and managed by McKenzie River Trust.
-Beginning in June of 2021, McKenzie River Trust Staff, partners, and local contractors will begin the restoration process.
-The project will take place during a salmon-safe window of time with completion happening before the end of August 2021.
-Work includes temporary channel diversion, fish salvage, earth work, large wood placement, and re-watering of the Elk Creek side channel that flows through the Finn Rock Reach property.
-Once the project is complete, we will invite community members to join in replanting efforts on-site through our Friends of Finn Rock Reach volunteer programs.
+In June of 2021, McKenzie River Trust Staff, partners, and local contractors began the initial phase of the restoration process.
+The second and final phase of the project will take place during a salmon-safe window of time during the summer of 2023 with completion happening by the end of August 2023.
+Work will include temporary channel diversion, fish salvage, earthwork, large wood placement, and re-watering of the project area.
+Once the project is complete, we will invite community members to join in replanting efforts on-site through community days of caring and our Friends of Finn Rock Reach volunteer program.

 Project Partners & Funders